TVA in Kentucky

 - Kentucky Reservoir has a surface area of 160,300 acres and about 2,000 miles of shoreline.

-- TVA manages recreational, natural and cultural resources on more than 60,000 acres of public land around Kentucky Reservoir and partners with local and regional stakeholders to improve water quality, shoreline conditions and biodiversity.
+- TVA manages recreational, natural and cultural resources on more than 60,000 acres of public land around Kentucky Reservoir and partners with state, local and regional stakeholders to improve water quality, shoreline conditions, recreation and biodiversity.

 - Kentucky residents enjoy camping, fishing, boating, swimming and other recreational opportunities provided by Kentucky Reservoir, as well as economic benefits resulting from recreation and tourism.